How to Create a Windows ISO File: A Step By Step Guide

 2. Launch the Tool:

-• Run the downloaded .exe file as an administrator.
+• Open the downloaded .exe file with administrator privileges.

 3. Choose Installation Media: